 The Depositary is paid a monthly periodic fee (plus VAT) in remuneration for its services from the Scheme Property of the Company.
-The Depositary's fee is calculated, on the value of the Scheme Property of the Company determined in accordance with the Instrument of Incorporation and the COLL Sourcebook, and payable out of the Scheme Property of the Company in accordance with the COLL Sourcebook.
+The Depositary's fee is calculated, on the value of the Scheme Property of the Company determined in accordance with the Instrument of Incorporation and COLL, and payable out of the Scheme Property of the Company in accordance with COLL.